 The society’s quarterly newsletter is now available on audio, please contact the office for details.

 Please telephone 01254 698683 for information about equipment or services.

 The Society’s Vision Loss Support service continues to offer advice for people experiencing sight loss.
 Advice about appropriate equipment and also provides an opportunity for telephone consultation regarding eyesight.

 The Society does not receive any Government or Council funding and so is dependent on donations, collections and legacies to maintain its work in supporting local blind and visually impaired people.

-The society has recently signed up to the fundraising organisation Give as you Livefor people who shop online and would like to donate to a charity.
+The society has signed up to the fundraising organisation Give as you Livefor people who shop online and would like to donate to a charity.
 The fundraiser makes it very easy for people who shop online to make a donation to Blackburn and District Blind Society without it costing them anything.
 The money the society receives helps to support local blind and visually impaired people.

 Signing up is very easy, so if you would like to find out more and make Blackburn and District Blind Society your named charity, click on the link below.

 Macular degeneration is the most common cause of sight loss in the UK.
-One of the first signs of macular degeneration is distortions in sight.
+One of the first signs of Macular Degeneration is distortions in sight.
 These handy Amsler grids could help you monitor your vision and detect changes.